 As with full guarantees, MARC Ratings reviews each PCG agreement individually to ensure that the guarantee meets criteria described earlier in this methodology.
 MARC Ratings would also need to satisfy itself that a structured payment mechanism is in place for assuring timely payment of debt service to bondholders.
 The bond trustee, who acts in a fiduciary role for bondholders, has the responsibility to call upon the guarantee in accordance with its terms.
 It is important to align the trustee's instructions for invoking the guarantee under the bond indenture with the payment terms of the guarantee.
-If the guarantor is from a jurisdiction that differs from the applicable law governing the guarantee, MARC Ratings will request an opinion from the counsel of the guarantor to confirm the enforceability of the guarantee in the guarantor's jurisdiction.
+If the guaranter, MARC Ratings will request an opinion from the counsel of the guaranter to confirm the enforceability of the guarantee in the guarantor's jurisdiction.

 A variety of PCG structures has been used in emerging markets, such as coverage of principal for bullet maturity bonds or the back-end maturities, coupon and principal guarantees for bullet maturities or amortising bonds, as well as rolling coupon and principal guarantees.
 Guarantee structures are usually tailored to the specific needs of the issuer or primary obligor.
 Other key aspects of the guarantee that will have an important bearing on the assigned rating will be the guarantee coverage, the manner in which the guarantee will be paid out if called (according to original payment schedule or in a lump sum) and the PCG provider's ranking relative to investors of the underlying obligation in recovery.